Navnirman Andolan: Background

-Chimanbhai Patel became the chief minister of Gujarat in July 1973 replacing Ghanshyam Oza.
+In 1972 Gujarat Legislative Assembly election, the Congress (R) had secured 140 out of 167 seats in the assembly.
+The internal politics of the party resulted in Chimanbhai Patel becoming the Chief Minister of Gujarat in July 1973 replacing Ghanshyam Oza.
 There were allegations of corruption against him.
 The urban middle class was facing economic crisis due to the high price of food.